-- LLM in Energy and Climate Law: Law of the European Union (10 ECTS) or Public International Law (10 ECTS); - LLM in European Law in a Global Context: Law of the European Union (10 ECTS); or - LLM in Global Criminal Law: Public International Law (10 ECTS), Law of the European Union (10 ECTS) or Comparative Constitutional Law (10 ECTS); - LLM in International Commercial Law: Law of the European Union (10 ECTS); - LLM in Public International Law, including its track International Human Rights Law: Public International Law (10 ECTS), Law of the European Union (10 ECTS) or Comparative Constitutional Law (10 ECTS). - 7.
+- LLM in Energy and Climate Law: Law of the European Union (10 ECTS) or Public International Law (10 ECTS); - LLM in European Law in a Global Context: Law of the European Union (10 ECTS); for its track Technology Law and Innovation: Law of the European Union (10 ECTS), Data Protection and Human Rights (10 ECTS), Competition Law in the Digital Market (5 ECTS), European and International IP Law (5 ECTS), IT in the context of Law (5 ECTS), and Regulating Cybercrime (5 ECTS); - LLM in Global Criminal Law: Public International Law (10 ECTS), Law of the European Union (10 ECTS) or Comparative Constitutional Law (10 ECTS); - LLM in International Commercial Law: Law of the European Union (10 ECTS); - LLM in Public International Law, including its track International Human Rights Law: Public International Law (10 ECTS), Law of the European Union (10 ECTS) or Comparative Constitutional Law (10 ECTS). - 7.
 Bearing in mind the admissions procedure for the degree programme within the meaning of Article 3.2.8, the Admissions Board shall assess the knowledge and skills of the candidate.
 In addition to the written proofs of degree programme(s) already followed, the Board may ask experts from within or outside the university to test certain areas of knowledge and skills. - 8.
-Only in highly exceptional cases the Admissions Board can decide to take additional factors into consideration for admission if one of the admission requirements is not fully met. - 9.
+Only in highly exceptional cases the Admissions Board can decide to take additional factors into consideration for admission if one of the admission requirements is not fully met - 9.
 Admission under the terms of Article 3.2.1 grants, in combination with a positive result of the admissions assessment as set out in Article 3.2.2 and 3.1.3 or based on successful completion of the Pre-Master's programmes mentioned in Article 3.2.4 3.2.5 and 3.2.6, the right to register for the degree programme.